slowli/elasticpoll.app/README.md

 ## ⚠ Warnings

-Cryptography behind the app was not independently audited, in particular against side-channel (e.g., timing)k attacks.
+Cryptography behind the app was not independently audited, in particular against side-channel (e.g., timing) attacks.

 The app entirely lacks a server part; the poll state is stored within the browser.
 It is participants’ responsibility to exchange data via a reliable broadcast channel,